gvwilson/sensibleadventures/nardica/nardica.md

 The trio left on the *Guinevere* watched him jog away on the pier.
 "That one's trouble,"
 Uncle Jack said flatly,
-glancing at the money one more time before tucking it inside his coat.
+glancing at the money card one more time before tucking it inside his coat.
 He leaned over the railing,
 cleared his throat,
 and spat once more into the water below.